 How do I search?

-Patient records were filed in different places e.g. Case Files, Admission Book, Patient clinical notes, Post Mortem Book, Theatre register etc. try searching using those keywords, or just browse the record listings for each hospital.
+Patient records were filed in different places, for example Case Files, Admission Book, Patient clinical notes, Post Mortem Book, Theatre register, and so on.
+Try searching using these kinds of keywords, or just browse the record listings for each hospital.

 About these records